• Skip to primary navigation

 And my favorite is to have sweet and salty all in one bite.

-This is exactly why I think adding cranberry sauce to your holiday spread is such a brilliant idea.
+This is exactly why I think adding cranberry sauce to your holiday spread is essential.

-Listen, I know you have dozens upon dozens of cranberry sauce recipes to choose from.
+Listen, I know you have dozens upon dozens of cranberry sauce recipes to choose from, and here's why I hope you'll chose mine.

 Two good reasons: it's super quick and easy to make, and the delicious addition of the spices makes it unique.